 The school prepares students for the Tanzanian national examinations.
 There are four forms in the junior school, Forms I to IV; and two in the senior school Forms V and VI.
 Students usually arrive at the school around the age of thirteen or fourteen, having completed seven years at primary school.
-Some may have to delay their start at secondary school because of funding problems and may be as old as seventeen or eighteen.
-The school has had students who have started their studies in their early twenties.
+Some may have to delay their start at secondary school and may be as old as seventeen.

-All these subjects are currently offered at Form IV level.
-In calculating a student’s final grade in Form IV the student’s result in the compulsory subjects of Civics, Kiswahili, English and Mathematics are included, together with their three best subjects.
+In calculating a student’s final grade in Form IV the student’s result in the Civics, Kiswahili, English and Mathematics are included, together with their three best subjects.

 To proceed to the senior school a student needs to have earned at least three grade C’s in their Form IV examinations.
-Many Tanzanians fail to achieve this standard and the numbers progressing to Form V are very small.
-We are the only school offering senior school examinations in our educational district of Chamwino.
-DCT Mvumi offers a number of different subject combinations: Economics, Commerce and Accounting; History, Geography and English; Economics, Geography and Mathematics; Physics, Chemistry and Mathematics; Physics, Chemistry and Biology; Physics, Geography and Mathematics; and in 2008 we introduced History, Geography and English Language.
+Many Tanzanians fail to achieve this standard and the numbers progressing to Form V are reduced.
+DCT Mvumi offers a number of different subject combinations: History, Geography and English; Economics, Geography and Mathematics; Physics, Chemistry and Mathematics; Physics, Chemistry and Biology; Physics, Geography and Mathematics; History, Geography and English Language; Kiswahili, Geography and History.

 The school provides education for both boarding and day students.
 The demand is very high.
-Typically only about one in four of those taking the entry examination will be able to be offered a place.
+Typically only about one half of those taking the entry examination will be able to be offered a place.

-The school provides a variety of activities: sports, debating, subject clubs, drama, choirs, a marimba group.
-We are also fortunate in having our own access to the internet.
-Our minibus enables us to have sporting fixtures, to make educational visits to national parks like Mikumi, and to engage in debating and academic competitions.
+The school provides a variety of activities: sports, debating, subject clubs, and choirs.
+It also has its own fibre link providing access to the internet.
+There are sporting fixtures, educational visits to places of interest, and engagment in debating and academic competitions.